mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 ## Simulating some data

+I'm not going to share all of the simulation code here as it is hundreds of lines long.
+However, I do want to demonstrate that this model works, and works better than a standard occupancy model.
 To look at all the simulation code and try it for yourself, visit this [repository here](https://github.com/mfidino/integrated-occupancy-model).
 You just need to run through `simulate_poisson_process.R` to simulate the data and fit the models.

 If you are not interested in that code, here are the steps I took to simulate the data: